kornysietsma/csvmerge2flare/README.md

 I mostly use this for [code-maat](https://github.com/adamtornhill/code-maat) output processing, but I made it slightly general purpose so you can use it for other csv files if needed.

+This is one component in the tools I use to produce my [toxic code explorer visualisation](https://github.com/kornysietsma/toxic-code-explorer-demo)

 ## Usage

 The easiest way to run this without needing clojure is to use an uberjar -